All Episodes

 Without saying it, was that where he was going?

-There are a lot of people out there that's trying to make this Shaq Steve Nash thing into a racial thing.
+There are a lot of people out there that's trying to make this Shaq, Steve Nash thing into a racial thing.

-Yeah, and who are they?
+Yeah, who are they?

 The media.

-I mean, Shaquille and Neil didn't say it.
+Nash, I mean, Shaquille and Neil didn't say it.

 Who is it that's obsessed with the media?

-It's Mr. Burwell, you're such a dunce.
+Mr. Burwell, you are such a dunce.

 You open your mouth and you validate everything I say about you guys.

-Sports media doesn't matter, they're all the same agenda orientation.
+They're all the same agenda orientation.

 The people talking about the media.

-At least at least Shaq didn't go limbo on us and say it was the media desirous of a white point guard doing well, and Rome said, not yet he hasn't.
+At least Shaq didn't go limbo on us and say it was the media desirous of a white point guard doing well.

-He was kind of hinting at.
+He was kind of hitting it.

 I love these guys.

-Uh well uh well, um they did get the premise right on the McNabb.
+Well, they did get the premise right on the McNabb.

-Yeah, but big deal.
+Yeah, big deal.

 I mean, okay, but it's been four years.

-You do find they got it right.
+Finally, I got it right.

 What Snerdley's talking about here is that they got the premise right.

-It's uh it's it's still on their brains.
+It's still on their brains.

-Uh concerned, he's uh upset.
+Concerned, he's upset.

-Uh Senate Democrats are going nowhere.
+Senate Democrats are going nowhere.

 I've told you Mitch McConnell's running the Senate.